Practical Ways Rip Curl is Using a CDP to Boost Marketing Performance

 Currently, the CDP is used across a number of business and marketing functions to create a truly connected, data-driven approach to customer engagement.

-The customer insights found using the Lexer CDP can be used to personalise website messaging and creative, create segmented lookalike audiences to engage on social, orchestrate targeted campaigns across every channel, reduce wasteful ad spend, track and measure the impact of marketing activities, and continuously optimise those activities.
+The customer insights found using the Lexer CDP can be used to personalize website messaging and creative, create segmented lookalike audiences to engage on social, orchestrate targeted campaigns across every channel, reduce wasteful ad spend, track and measure the impact of marketing activities, and continuously optimize those activities.

 Along with its many benefits for Rip Curl’s digital team, the CDP has generated actionable insights for Rip Curl’s product team as well.

 “We see a lot of questions starting to come from the product managers,” says Sam.
 “What are certain demographics purchasing?
 How often do we see swimwear purchases?
 What color?
 What size?
 What’s the average order value?
 Ultimately, this is playing a key part in the seasons to come in what our product managers are creating for the consumers.”